mclaughlinliam3/NetTracer3D/source/process_menu.rst

         * Please use downsampling that corresponds to your node sizes.
     * (For larger images, I would generally set this param to something assuming your nodes are big enough.)
     * As a side note, the value here will also essentially enlarge the overlays from this method (assuming you opt to use them).
 Larger overlays may be desired for visualization purposes.
 Note that smaller overlays can still be generated from 'Image -> Overlays...' if this behavior is not desired.
 #.
+Use fast search...:
+    * Selecting this button will have the program attempt to use a faster search algorithm.
+Search regions and edge dilation are achieved using parallelization via the edt module instead of scipy.
+(This requires the edt module to be installed and working, see the installation doc for more info).
+    * After search regions are obtained, they are labelled via flooding with the skimage watershed function.
+This results in slightly rougher search regions along adjacent searching borders, although it is not large enough to make much of a practical difference in output.
+    * For comparison, the not selecting this will use scipy's distance_transform_edt function to solve the search region, which will yield an exact voxel-to-voxel labeling schema, but will be calculated on a single CPU core and thus potentially take a while for larger images.
+The program will always fall back to this if the parallel calculation fails somehow.
+#.
 Generate Overlays:
     * If enabled, NetTracer3D will execute 'Image -> Overlay -> Create Network Overlay' and 'Image -> Overlay -> Create ID Overlay' (which will override Overay 1 and 2, respectively).
 #.
 Update Node/Edge in NetTracer3D: